Saudi Arabia announces a cease-fire in Yemen as aid agencies brace for the spread of the coronavirus

 The country’s internationally recognized government, which is backed by Saudi Arabia and is fighting the Houthis, had agreed to the latest Saudi cease-fire proposal, according to Saudi officials, who spoke to reporters Wednesday on the condition of anonymity to discuss an initiative that had not been officially announced.

 It was not clear whether the Houthis would cooperate.
-Mohammed Abdul Salam, a spokesman for the movement, said in a Twitter message Wednesday that the Houthis had sent a proposal to the end the war to the United Nations, but it did not specifically mention the Saudi initiative.
+Mohammed Abdul Salam, a spokesman for the movement, said in a Twitter message Wednesday that the Houthis had sent a proposal to end the war to the United Nations, but it did not specifically mention the Saudi initiative.

 Numerous past cease-fires, offered by the Saudis or the Houthis, have faltered.

-The latest was aimed at ending some of the deadliest clashes of the war, as the rebels and government forces battle in northern and central Yemen.
+The latest is aimed at ending some of the deadliest clashes of the war, as the rebels and government forces battle in northern and central Yemen.
 Violence over the past 10 days has killed more than 270 people, government officials and tribal leaders told the Associated Press.

 The clashes, which began in mid-January, set back what diplomats said were promising direct negotiations between Saudi Arabia and the Houthis.
 The devastating coronavirus pandemic might have provided a new opportunity to halt the hostilities.
 United Nations and Western officials have been pressing the Yemeni parties and Saudi Arabia to reduce the violence and thus help halt the spread of the virus.

-The fears that it could ravage Yemen were real: 50 percent or more of the country’s health infrastructure is destroyed or damaged, and Yemen’s people — many malnourished or otherwise weakened by war — were “highly susceptible to disease,” according to the aid worker, who spoke on the condition of anonymity to discuss the scenarios being considered by relief agencies.
+The fears that it could ravage Yemen are real: 50 percent or more of the country’s health infrastructure is destroyed or damaged, and Yemen’s people — many malnourished or otherwise weakened by war — are “highly susceptible to disease,” according to the aid worker, who spoke on the condition of anonymity to discuss the scenarios being considered by relief agencies.

 “They don’t have the hospital facilities to respond to this.
 If they have 200 ventilators in the country, I’d be stunned,” the aid worker said, adding that the United Nations had mounted a concerted effort to prepare for any possible outbreak.